2. Choose the wrong architecture for the book. This is important because, while you think you're going to Mars, you'll actually be heading for Uranus.

 12. Read about Vietnam.
 Decide that you are now mired in a personal Vietnam.

 13. Go to a New Year's party and accidentally meet a fantastic freelance editor.
 Begin a rewrite of the first two sections with her help.
 Be amazed when some of the text turns into English.
 Decide, like Nixon, that there is light at the end of the tunnel.

 14. Be sure to maintain the wrong book architecture.

 15. Begin the third section, which is no longer historical but involves interviewing living entrepreneurs.
 Find interesting stories and then cold-contact the entrepreneur using the worst networking tool known to humanity, LinkedIn.
 Tell those kind enough to respond that you do not have a publisher yet and this all may be a waste of time, but ask if you could you please interview them.
 About half agree.

 16. Finish the hat, which is now 650 pages.

 17. Begin shopping the manuscript to publishers.
+Hear: laughter.
 Hear: "Why on earth would you write 650 pages without a contract?"
 Hear: "Business readers don't read long books."
 Hear: "If your name is Stephen King or David McCullough, we'll look at 650 pages.
 Otherwise, come back when it's at 300."

-18. Find an enlightened, empathetic publisher who says, "Wow, you have two books: a history book with business stuff, and a business book with history stuff.
+18. Find an enlightened, sympathetic publisher who says, "Wow, you have two books: a history book with business stuff, and a business book with history stuff.
 Which do you want to publish?"
 They recommend the latter.